-If you have any questions or would like information regarding your privacy rights, you may contact our Compliance Officer at 717-625-6125.
+If you have any questions or would like information regarding your privacy rights, you may contact our Compliance Official at 717-625-7600.
 If you believe your privacy rights have been violated, you may file a complaint with Moravian Manor Communities or with the Secretary of the Department of Health and Human Services.

 To file a complaint with Moravian Manor Communities, please address your complaint to: